 Station #3 – Milking Cows

-We entered a small building, the milking parlor, and there each child (who wanted) got to milk a cow by hand.
+We entered a small building, the milking parlor, where each child (who wanted) got to milk a cow by hand.
 And now, when my older daughter can milk cows, my role as a parent is done 😉

 Station #4 – Feeding Baby Calves